Free Fresh Air Fun in Downtown Grand Rapids

-- Checkout our list of Instagram worthy photo spots in West Michigan to add a few more stops during your trip (there are quite a few included already).
+- Check out this list of Instagram-worthy photo spots in West Michigan to add a few more stops during your trip (there are quite a few included already).

 - Keep playing all night long–admission to the Grand Rapids Children’s Museum is deeply discounted on Thursday evenings from 5:00 PM – 8:00 PM.
 Just $1.75 per person for another couple hours of fun family time.

 - Resident of Kent County?
 Kids get free admission to the Grand Rapids Public Museum and grown-ups are just $5.
 As always, carousel rides are just $1 too.